Dr. Priscilla Riggle

 Professor of English

 BA, MA, Northeast Missouri State University; PhD, Bowling Green State University.

-Two quotations are posted where I see them every day: "Work is love made visible" (Khahil Gibran) and "A day without laughter is a day wasted" (Charlie Chaplin).
-It is my constant desire to live out the wisdom contained in these words.
+Two quotations are posted in my office where I see them every day: "Work is love made visible" (Khahil Gibran) and "A day without laughter is a day wasted" (Charlie Chaplin).
+I try to remember to live out the wisdom contained in these words whenever possible!